siler23/IBM_Blockchain_Platform_for_Multicloud_Automation/README.md

 1. clone using ssh key:
 ```
-git clone git@github.com:siler23/IBM_Blockchain_Platform_for_Multicloud_Automation.git
+git clone git@github.com:siler23/IBM_Blockchain_Platform_for_Multicloud_Automation.git MultiCloud-Automation
 ```

-Note: The final word `IBM_Blockchain_Platform_for_Multicloud_Automation` will be the name of the directory once cloned.
+Note: The final word `MultiCloud-Automation` will be the name of the directory once cloned.
 You can change this as you see fit to have a different directory name.
 For example, if you wanted the directory to be named `SetOperationalToolingUpForMe` you would use `git clone git@github.ibm.com:Garrett-Lee-Woodworth/MultiCloud-Lab-Automation.git SetOperationalToolingUpForMe`

 2. clone using https:
 ```